 Annual Exempt Amount

 The Annual Exempt Amount (AEA) is a key threshold for managing your CGT liabilities especially for overseas property sales.
 For the 2024-2025 tax year the AEA for individuals is £6,000 and £3,000 for most other trustees.
 This tax free allowance allows you to deduct a certain amount from your total taxable gains before calculating the CGT due and reducing your overall tax liability.
+The AEA applies to the total gains from all chargeable assets disposed of within the same tax year, including property, shares, and personal possessions.

 If your total taxable gains exceed the AEA you will pay CGT on the amount above this threshold.
 So calculating your gains and using the AEA effectively is key.
 One way to do this is to dispose of assets strategically and spread gains across multiple tax years to get the most out of your allowances.
 This will reduce the amount of CGT you have to pay and is a useful tool in your tax planning armoury.